 What does this mean?

 - State Regulations Are Still in Place.
 The state regulations predated federal regulation § 600.9(c).
 Those regulations are unaffected by the rulings and are still in force.
 There is now heightened awareness that institutions are operating in states without authorization.
-WCET advocates that institutions be compliant in states where they serve students regardless of the status of the federal rule.
-Compliance may be achieved by individual state license/registration/exemption or for many activities by participation with the State Authorization Reciprocity Agreements (SARA).
+WCET and SAN advocate that institutions be compliant in states where they serve students regardless of the status of the federal rule.
+Compliance may be achieved by individual state license/registration/exemption, or for many activities, by participation with the State Authorization Reciprocity Agreements (SARA).

 - State Authorization--An Introduction.